Stripe Rust of Wheat

 Many cultivars with APR can be very susceptible as young plants.
 Growers using such varieties must plan to protect their crops from stripe rust before the onset of effective APR to minimise rust build up.
 The level of susceptibility of young crops will vary from one variety to another.
 This early susceptibility of young crops can result in build up of rust in some years.

-More detailed information can be obtained from the DPI Information Note Series: www.dpi.vic.gov.au/graindiseases
+More detailed information can be obtained from the DEPI Information Note Series: www.dpi.vic.gov.au/graindiseases

 Cereal Diseases Guide (AG 1160).